mwln/puz.rs/puz.md

 ## TODO ON DOCS

-- [] add edge case scenarios to each section so they're clearly visible
+- [] Add edge case scenarios to each section so they're clearly visible.
-- [] cleanup sections so they're _pure_ information, rather than conversational babble.
+- [] Cleanup sections so they're _pure_ information, rather than conversational babble.
-- [] sections should be in absolute order of how they typically appear.
-- [] sections should be in absolute order of how they typically appear.
+- [] Sections should be in absolute order of how they typically appear.
+- [] There's no need to include pseudocode examples, as its not relevant to _parsing_ the file.
+- [] Add note to GEXT section that next byte is `board_size` again. (possible that this occurs to GRBS as well)

 ---